urls/url-shortener-php/README.md

 ### How to install ?

-1. Create a Database
+1. Create a MySQL database

+2. Connect to your database and execute the SQL statements contained in the file **database/urls.sql**

-2. Edit the **config.php** file
+3. Edit the **config.php** file

-3. Upload files into your server
+4. Upload files into your server

-4. That's it !
+5. That's it !

 ## Contributing